JohanWWW/PointLess/readme.md

 # ZeroPoint (Programming Language)
-ZeroPoint is a dynamic and object oriented programming language.
+ZeroPoint is a dynamic and object oriented programming language built in C#.

 ## Examples
 ### Variable Declarations